George Maverick Bunker Professor of Management

 Co-Director, MIT Sloan Institute for Work and Employment Research

 Kochan focuses on the need to update America’s work and employment policies, institutions, and practices to catch up with a changing workforce and economy.
 His recent work calls attention to the challenges facing working families in meeting their responsibilities at work, at home, and in their communities.
 Through empirical research, he demonstrates that fundamental changes in the quality of employee and labor-management relations are needed to address America’s critical problems in industries ranging from healthcare to airlines to manufacturing.
-His most recent book is entitled, Restoring the American Dream: A Working Families’ Agenda for America (MIT Press, September 2005).
+His most recent book is Shaping the Future of Work (Business Experts Press, 2016).

 Kochan holds a BBA in personnel management as well as an MS and a PhD in industrial relations from the University of Wisconsin.

 General Expertise: Airlines; Changing work environments; Changing workforce; China; Collective bargaining; Conflict management; Conflict resolution; Corporate governance; Corporate social responsibility; Dispute resolution; Employment relations; Future of work; Future of work; Healthcare delivery; Healthcare industry; Human rights; Industrial relations; Industrial relations; Job creation; Labor market policy; Labor relations; Labor standards; Labor unions; Managing change; Minimum wage; Minimum wage; Negotiation; Negotiation and conflict resolution; Organizational design and performance; Organizations; Social responsibility; South Korea; Training; Tri-sector collaboration; Unemployment; Unemployment; Union busting; Unions; Worker / Management relations

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.